πΆββοΈMinter Reward Model (the Math)

 The size of the random number is between

-, then those two numbers are also random.
+0and2^256 - 1.
+This range is far too large for our purposes, since all probabilities are determined relative to a denominator or basis B, which for PerpetualMint, is B=1000000000.
+This means the random number can be "Chunked" and maintain its randomness.
+"Chunking" is the process where a number is split up into its bit constituents.
+Since the bits are random to begin with, splitting them maintains the original randomness, so long as no bit shifting is done.
+For example, if a number1289312375is random, and it is chunked into12893and12375, then those two numbers are also random.
 The amount of chunks depends on how many random numbers are needed overall.
 In the case of an ERC721 asset mint, this is two numbers, so the random number is chunked into two.
-The first number is used to determine whether the mint is successful and the second random number is used to determine which of the deposited assets is picked.The method to determine the outcome of the mint attempt using is outlined below:
+The first number t is used to determine whether the mint is successful and the second random number p is used to determine which of the deposited assets is picked.The method to determine the outcome of the mint attempt using t is outlined below:

-Each deposited NFT has a risk parameter associated with it.
+Each deposited NFT has a risk parameter Riββ(0,B]associated with it.

-Since the random number may be larger than the basis , we normalize it by taking in order to ensure .
-This number is referred to as the "mint number".
+Since the random number tβ[0,2128β1] may be larger than the basis B, we normalize it by taking t~=tmod(B) in order to ensure t~β[0,Bβ1].
+This number t~ is referred to as the "mint number".

-If is greater than or equal to the average risk, , the mint is deemed successful.
+If t~ is greater than or equal to the average risk, t~β₯P(M), the mint is deemed successful.
 Otherwise, the mint is deemed unsuccessful and no deposited NFT is minted.

 Determining Minted Asset Upon Successful Mint